api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

    extra `COLLATERAL_REQUIREMENT_BUFFER_PERCENT` percent to account for price fluctuations.
 This ensures that enough collateral can be reserved at award time.
-3. Ensure the bidder has no active withdrawal.
+3. Ensure the bidder has not initiated a withdrawal.
 This prevents withdrawing the deposit just before the bid award.
+Note that it does not matter if the bid was placed before the withdrawal.
+If there is a withdraw initiated all bidder's bids are ignored.

 Auctioneer fetches the required information from the OevAuctionHouse contract.
 In a rare case when Auctioneer fails to fetch eligibility for a bidder, it will